severalnines/docs/user-guide/mysql/backup.rst

 	- You can opt to use another backup directory as you wish.
 If you leave this field blank, ClusterControl will use the default backup directory specified in the *Settings > Default backup directory*.

 * **Backup Subdirectory**
 	- Set the name of the backup subdirectory.
+The full backup path will be *Storage Directory*/*Backup Subdirectory*/.
 This string may hold standard ``%X`` field separators, the ``%06I`` for example will be replaced by the numerical ID of the backup in 6 field wide format that uses '0' as leading fill characters.
 Default value: ``BACKUP-%I``.

 	========= ===================
 	Variable  Description